chusan17/yold-system/README.md

 ```
 $ swatchdog --config-file=/path/to/swatch.conf --tail-file=/path/to/darknet.log
 ```
-You can get notification from Jetson via LINE notify!
+You can get notification from Jetson via LINE notify API!
 <br>
 ## Conclusion